mariebernf/p_3_smoothie/README.md

 **Issue:** *CSRF verification failed error.*

 **Solution:** *Was missing csrf settings.
-I added the heroku domain to the csrf trusted origins in settings
+I added the heroku domain to the csrf trusted origins in settings.*

+---

+**Issue:** *Static files Issue: The app is not loading static files.*

+**Solution:** *Unfortuanly I did not have the time to fix this.
+I had to delete the file so I could move on.*
+**Future solutions:**
+* Go over the settings.py in more detail and check the static settings are correctly configured.
+* Recreate the static folder and troubleshoot more.

 ## Credits